FooSoft/tetrys/README.md

 # Tetrys #

-Tetrys is a minimalist *Tetris* clone written in [Pygame](http://www.pygame.org/).
-It started it as a project to teach my girlfriend the basics of game development, using what I believe to be the easiest language for programming newbies to
+Tetrys is a minimalist Tetris clone written in [Pygame](http://www.pygame.org/).
+It began as a project to teach my girlfriend the basics of game development, using what I believe to be the easiest language for programming newbies to
 grasp: [Python](https://www.python.org/).
 This game is cross-platform compatible and has basic gamepad support (there is no way to configure what the buttons do; that is an exercise left to the reader).